foundryvtt/dnd5e/wiki/Advancement-User-Guide.md

 ## Scale Value
 This can be used to track when features get extra uses (e.g. Wild Shape or Channel Divinity), or the die value of a feature increases (e.g. Sneak Attack or Martial Arts)
 For more information, see [Scale Value Advancement](Advancement-Type-Scale-Value)

+## Size
+This can be used to set an actor's size through their race.
+For more information, see [Size Advancement](Advancement-Type-Size)

+## Trait
+This can be used to grant proficiencies in skills, weapons, armor, and tools, as well as grant languages, damage resistances, and more.
+For more information, see [Trait Advancement](Advancement-Trait)

 # Managing Class Levels on an Actor
 ## Adding a Class to an Actor